nathanansel28/40.014-ESA-webapp/README.md

 2. In the server directory, run `env\Scripts\activate`

 3. Virtual env (env) should be created.
-Run `uvicorn main:app --reload`
+Run `python -m uvicorn main:app --reload`

 Uvicorn should be running on [http://127.0.0.1:8000]